Entropic Lattice Boltzmann Model for Charged Leaky Dielectric Multiphase Fluids in Electrified Jets: Model

 where $\dot{\gamma}$ and $\Pi$ are computed as matrix 2-norm $\dot{\gamma}=2||\mathbf{\Gamma}||_2$ and $\Pi=||\mathbf{\Pi}||_2$ of the shear and stress tensor \cite{pontrelli2009unstructured}, respectively.
 Note that in the last Eq. we exploit a constitutive relation between the kinematic viscosity $\nu$ and the shear-rate $\dot{\gamma}$, so that $\tau=\tau(\dot{\gamma})$.
 As a consequence, $\dot{\gamma}$ is computed as the root of the scalar nonlinear Eq. \ref{eq:strain2}.

 We should now consider the general trend observed in electrospun polymeric filaments \cite{agarwal2016electrospinning}.
-As main features, we highlight that a polymeric spinning solution at low shear rate behaves as a quasi-Newtonian fluid with viscosity $\nu_0$, since the initial condition can be recovered, while at high shear rate a non-reversible disentanglement is present.
-In particular, it is possible to identify a retardation time $\lambda$ at which the shear-thinning starts, which is equal to the inverse value of the shear rate at that instant.
-At very high shear rate, a quasi-Newtonian behavior is again observed as soon as the alignment of the polymer chains is extremely high (almost complete).
+As main features, we highlight that a polymeric spinning solution at low shear rate behaves as a quasi-Newtonian fluid with zero shear kinematic viscosity $\nu_0$, since the initial condition can be recovered, while at a high shear rate a non-reversible disentanglement is present.
+In particular, it is possible to identify a relaxation time $\lambda$ at which the shear-thinning starts, which is equal to the inverse value of the shear rate at that instant.
+At the very high shear rate, a quasi-Newtonian behaviour is again observed as soon as the alignment of the polymer chains is extremely high (almost complete).
 The last region is characterized by a final viscosity value (infinite viscosity $\nu_{\infty}$), which is lower than $\nu_0$.

 In the present investigation, we exploit the Carreau model \cite{johnson2016handbook}, which is able to describe all the mentioned rheological properties.
 The Carreau model states that